Multiple testing under negative dependence: Introduction

 It is in the above context that we see that the current paper makes some novel and arguably important contributions to the literature.
-Of course, by virtue of being the first, as far as we are aware, nontrivial result on the performance of Simes and BH under negative dependence, it is hopefully a stepping stone for future progress.
+Of course, by virtue of being the first, as far as we are aware, nontrivial result on the performance of Simes and BH under negative dependence, it will hopefully stimulate future progress.
+(In fact, we are only aware of one other recent mutliple testing work by~\citet{gou2018hochberg} for a different procedure (the Hochberg method) under negative dependence.)
 But equally importantly, the bounds are derived under a very weak notion of negative dependence (and thus easier to satisfy), and the error inflation factors (or anticonservativeness) are proved to be independent of the number of hypotheses $K$, only involving explicit and small constant factors.
 Thus, the result is not overly pessimistic, and is a stepping stone to bridging theoretical progress with practical advice.

-\paragraph{Paper outline.} The rest of this paper is organized as follows.
+The rest of this paper is organized as follows.
 Section~\ref{sec:defns-negdep} presents a few key notions of negative dependence, along with some examples of when they occur.
 Section~\ref{sec:merge-p} presents results on the Simes test using negatively dependent p-values.
 Section~\ref{sec:merge-e} briefly discusses the case of negatively dependent e-values.
 Section~\ref{sec:fdr} builds on Section~\ref{sec:merge-p} to derive results on the FDR of the BH procedure under negative dependence.
-Section~\ref{sec:eg} presents some examples, before we conclude in Section~\ref{sec:conc}.
+Section~\ref{sec:sims} presents simulation results, before we conclude in Section~\ref{sec:conc}.